8 fun employee engagement tips (on-premise staff)

-“We have a daily operational meeting where we discuss the mood results from the last day.
+“We have a daily operational meeting where we discuss yesterday’s mood results.
 We try to see if we understand the situation.
 What we learned is that you have to care about, and discuss it daily.”

 Face-to-face meetings do wonders when connecting with employees.

-Perhaps think of something fun to visualize the recommended distance between your employees?
+Perhaps think of something fun to remind your employees of the recommended distance between them?

 Use the size as an example so your team can get a feeling for how big – or small – that distance really is.

-Make sure your team members feel comfortable to speak up.
+Make sure your team members feel comfortable speaking up.

 It could be: